timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 }
 ```

-As you might have noticed, `Distance` method doesn't return an actual distance between the point and the line.
+As you might have noticed, `Distance` method doesn't return the actual distance between the point and the line.
 Instead, it returns a value that's proportional to the distance.
 Since we only need to know which point is more distant, we can use this value further.
-For the lack of a better name, I'll continue to call it "distance".
+For the lack of a better name, I'll continue calling it "distance".

 ## CPU Parallelization